 The culture of reading begins in Year R where children are immersed in stories, poems, rhymes and songs.
 Picture books are introduced and explored developing their imagination, vocabulary and communication skills.
 Children are given ownership of their reading experiences with access to inviting reading areas and daily votes to choose the book of the day.

-To support the learning of these words we have developed a Keyword Reading scheme which progresses from Year R up to Year 2 words and includes specific vocabulary to support the wider curriculum.
+Some words are not able to be decoded using phonics and are known as Common Exception Words (CEW).
+To support the learning of these words we have developed a Keyword Reading scheme which progresses from Year R to Year 2 words and includes specific vocabulary to support the wider curriculum.
 Children learn these words at school using a variety of techniques to support memory such as actions, songs and colour coding.
-Children are expected to practise Keywords at home and once children are fluent in their recognition and application, their achievements are celebrated in the school weekly Celebration Assembly.
+Children are expected to practise CEWs at home and once children are fluent in their recognition and application, their achievements are celebrated in tour weekly Celebration Assembly.

 The purpose of any form of writing is communication.
-Therefore children need to be taught to produce well-structured, detailed writing in which the meaning is made clear and engages the interest of the reader.
+Therefore, children need to be taught to produce well-structured, detailed writing in which the meaning is made clear and engages the interest of the reader.
 All writing has the need for a purpose and audience which can take many forms.
 The purpose could range from informing, entertaining, discussing and persuading but in all cases, writing is used as a means of creative expression.
 As choice encourages creativity, we aim to immerse children in a wide range of rich literature (including audio and film as well as written text), enabling them to use books of their/our choices to inform their own writing.

-Writing skills are taught daily include vocabulary, grammar, spelling and handwriting.
+Writing skills are taught daily which include vocabulary, grammar, spelling and handwriting.
 These are sometimes taught as a specific lesson focus with opportunities to embed these during more sustained pieces of writing and across the wider curriculum.